Out In Space

 I placed my camera on the tripod and set it to take black and white images instead of color.
 I have a set of color transparencies that include red, green, and blue.
 I set the self-timer on the camera and held a red filter over the lens.
 I repeated with a green filter, then a blue filter.
 Here are the results.
 Each has been slightly adjusted to generally match the exposures.

 The red filter transmits red light.
-Any areas that are red on the quilt will show as a lighter, more exposed, shade of gray.
-Blue areas on the quilt should show as a dark shade of gray.
-The green filter will block red and blue colors from the quilt.
-Note the dark borders around the central medallion in the second image.
+Any areas that are red on the quilt show as a lighter, more exposed, shade of gray.
+Blue areas on the quilt show as a dark shade of gray.
+The green filter blocks red and blue colors from the quilt.
+Note the dark borders around the central medallion in the second image when green was used.

-The next step was to open each of the 3 filtered images in the ImageJ software and have it merge them into a composite.
-I think it turned out quite well when compared with the original quilt image.
-It could use a little more green.
+The next step opened each of the 3 filtered images in the software and merged them into a color composite.
+Compared with the original quilt image, it could use a little more green.